pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 ### Associate a Site to a Workspace

 If you did not select a workspace when creating the site, you can add it to a workspace later.
-Refer to [Add Supporting Organization to Site](/guides/account-mgmt/workspace-sites-teams/teams#add-supporting-organization-to-site).
+Refer to [Add Supporting Workspace to Site](/guides/account-mgmt/workspace-sites-teams/teams#add-supporting-organization-to-site).

 ### Tag Sites